idameitil/sdpl-utilizing-gts/references.md

     - Phobius
     - Make figure with comparison
     - Ida will send MSAs for each family to Garry

+# Meeting minutes Garry 8 Feb 2023
+Sugar comparison tool
+- Break down into bonds and sugars
+- Should it be adapted to O-Pols?
+Put more weights to the ends?
+- Different lengths are penalized too much

 # Dali
 Search for structural homologs